Coaching Tips for HR Professionals

 The Coach Is Not in Control

-The HR professional is a resource for managers who seek out her services.
-She does not control the relationship or the actions and decisions of the person she is coaching.
+The HR professional is a resource for managers who seek out their services.
+They don't control the relationship or the actions and decisions of the person they are coaching.
 At best, the HR manager forms a partnership with the coached manager that results in good choices for the organization and personal growth for the manager.

-The manager, however, makes the final decision about what she will do in any given situation.
+The manager, however, makes the final decision about what they will do in any given situation.

 Your knowledge, your effectiveness as a communicator, your developed relationship with the manager and your perceived competence will impact a manager's willingness to use your coaching input.